puppeteer/puppeteer/docs/api.md

 - `expression` <[string]> Expression to [evaluate](https://developer.mozilla.org/en-US/docs/Web/API/Document/evaluate).
 - returns: <[Promise]<[Array]<[ElementHandle]>>>

-The method evaluates the XPath expression.
+The method evaluates the XPath expression relative to the page document as its context node.
+If there are no such elements, the method resolves to an empty array.

 Shortcut for [page.mainFrame().$x(expression)](#framexexpression)